andreeastoica2212/Gateway-System/README.md

 The Raspberry Pi acts as a gateway for the 3 sensors presented.

-You can read the documentation for extra details or watch this youtube video: https://www.youtube.com/watch?v=gIFXpY-_oZo&t=17s
+You can watch this youtube video that is a description of the project: https://www.youtube.com/watch?v=gIFXpY-_oZo&t=17s